syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/disabled" %}

-## Validation
+## Defining active step

-You can toggle the `isValid` property based on the application logic to success or error states.
-If the current step is invalid, it prevents the user from moving on to the next one.
-The default value is `null`.
+The [activeStep](https://ej2.syncfusion.com/javascript/documentation/api/stepper#activestep) in the Stepper represents the step currently in the focus or selected by the user.
+You can set the active step of the Stepper by assigning a value to the activeStep property.
+By default the activeStep is `0`.

-> Based on the stepper `stepType`, the validation icons will be displayed either in the step indicator or as part of the step label/text.
+The following example showcases how to utilize the active step property.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}
-{% include code-snippet/stepper/steps/validation/index.js %}
+{% include code-snippet/stepper/linearStep/index.js %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/stepper/steps/validation/index.html %}
+{% include code-snippet/stepper/linearStep/index.html %}
 {% endhighlight %}
 {% highlight html tabtitle="styles.css" %}
-{% include code-snippet/stepper/steps/validation/styles.css %}
+{% include code-snippet/stepper/linearStep/styles.css %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/stepper/steps/validation" %}
+{% previewsample "page.domainurl/code-snippet/stepper/linearStep" %}

-## Status
+## Steps status

-You can use the `status` property to represent the progress states of each activeStep.
+The progress states of each activeStep can be updated by using the `status` property.
 The possible values are `NotStarted`, `InProgress` and `Completed`.
 By default, the value is `NotStarted.`

-## CssClass
+## Customization

-You can use the `cssClass` property to customize the appearance of the step.
+You can use the `cssClass` property to customize the appearance of the each step.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}